-MUSPELL, sons of the GIANTS who will fight under SURT at RAGNAROEK;
+MUSPELL, sons of the GIANTS who will fight the gods under SURT at RAGNAROEK;

-NASTROND (Corpse-Shore), Where evil-doers come to HEL and where the Serpent NIDHOEGG (Corpse-Tearer) gnaws on the bones of corpses at the roots of YGGDRASIL in NIGLHEIM/NIFLHJEM;
+NASTROND (Corpse-Shore), Where evil-doers come to HEL and where the Serpent NIDHOEGG (Corpse-Tearer) gnaws on the bones of corpses at the roots of YGGDRASIL in NIFLHEIM/NIFLHJEM;

-NIFLHEIM/NIFLHJEM, Kingdom of freezing fog and darkness beneath one of the toots of YGGDRASIL;
+NIFLHEIM/NIFLHJEM, Kingdom of freezing fog and darkness beneath one of the roots of YGGDRASIL;

-OKOLNIR (Not Cold), where to go after RAGNAROEK, where the earth will always be warm - site of the hall BRIMIR;
+OKOLNIR (Not Cold), where to go after RAGNAROEK, where the earth will always be tolerably mild - site of the hall BRIMIR;

-SINDRI, Hall with a roof of red gold, where to head for after RAGNAROEK;
+SINDRI, Hall with a roof of red gold, where survivors must make for after RAGNAROEK;

 SKADI.
 Daughter of the GIANT THJAZI, once married to NJORD - linked with skiing and hunting;